-Dilute contents of wash solution to 1000ml with distilled or deionized water in a suitable storage container.
-Store at 2-30°C for up to 60 days
+Dilute contents of wash concentrate to 1000ml with distilled or deionized water in a suitable storage container.
+Store diluted buffer at 2-30°C for up to 60 days.

-2. Working Substrate Solution

-Pour the contents of the amber vial labeled Solution 'A' into the clear vial labeled Solution 'B'.
+Working Substrate Solution - Stable for one (1) year Pour the contents of the amber vial labeled Solution 'A' into the clear vial labeled Solution 'B'.
 Place the yellow cap on the clear vial for easy identification.
 Mix and label accordingly.
 Store at 2 - 8°C.

-Note 1:Do not use the working substrate if it looks blue.

-Note2:Do not use reagents that are contaminated or have bacteria growth.
+Note 1: Do not use the working substrate if it looks blue.
+Note 2: Do not use reagents that are contaminated or have bacteria growth.